marc2332/bliss/doc/docs/library.md

 ```

 ### Using objects provided by BEACON
-To work with specific objects they can be imported via `config.get`
+To work with specific objects they can be imported via `config.get`:

 ```python
 >>> transfocator = config.get('transfocator_simulator')